To run a thriving Shopify store, you must adjust according to valuable data rather than guesswork or assumptions.

 Universal Analytics is the latest version of Google Analytics that offers more powerful data and features.

-For example, it allows you to compare user interaction and behavior when they visit your Ecommerce store using mobile versus desktop.
+For example, it allows you to compare user interaction and behavior when they visit your e-commerce store using a mobile device versus a desktop.

 You’ll know if you need an upgrade when your Shopify store’s admin page says: “You’re currently using an older version of Google Analytics.
 Upgrade to the latest version.”